fsmb/ua-api/README.md

 Refer to the [Getting Started with FSMB APIs](https://github.com/fsmb/api-docs) guide to learn more general information about FSMB APIs, terminology, authentication, FSMB codes and more.
 For more information and to begin using this API please contact FSMB [here](mailto:ua@fsmb.org).

-*Note: The error response data is returned using Pascal casing instead of the documented camel casing.*

 - URL
   - Demo: `https://services-ua-demo.fsmb.org/`
   - Production: `https://services-ua.fsmb.org/`